auth0/terraform-provider-auth0/docs/data-sources/role.md

 - `description` (String) The description of the role.
 - `id` (String) The ID of this resource.
 - `permissions` (Set of Object) Configuration settings for permissions (scopes) attached to the role. (see [below for nested schema](#nestedatt--permissions))
+- `users` (Set of String) List of user IDs assigned to this role.
+Retrieves a maximum of 1000 user IDs.

 <a id="nestedatt--permissions"></a>
 ### Nested Schema for `permissions`